HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/reflection.md

 The condition at the end of the method body needs to return a **Boolean**, which is the final condition judgment result.

-For more functions, please refer to [NameRules](../public/com/highcapable/yukihookapi/hook/core/finder/base/rules/NameRules).
+For more functions, please refer to [FieldFinder.name](../public/com/highcapable/yukihookapi/hook/core/finder/members/FieldFinder#name-method-1), [MethodFinder.name](../public/com/highcapable/yukihookapi/hook/core/finder/members/MethodFinder#name-method-1) methods and [NameRules](../public/com/highcapable/yukihookapi/hook/core/finder/base/rules/NameRules).

 :::